payloadcms/payload/examples/genai/README.md

 This example uses GenAI tuned collections with [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields).
 Api use requires a query parameter `genai=true`.

+This example uses Graph Databases.
+You can try a graph database instance for free with [Neo4j Aura](https://console.neo4j.io/).

 ## Quick Start

 To spin up the project locally, follow these steps: